Australia's Cummins sold for record $2.17m at IPL - France 24

 Kolkata (AFP)

-Australia paceman Pat Cummins became the costliest overseas buy in Indian Premier League history Thursday after Kolkata Knight Riders paid $2.17 million for him in the championship's auctions.
+Australian players attracted big prices in the Indian Premier League auction Thursday with paceman Pat Cummins becoming the costliest overseas buy after he went to Kolkata Knight Riders for $2.17 million.

-The winning bid in the cash-rich Twenty20 league, beat the previous record $2.16 million paid for England's Ben Stokes in 2007 by the now-defunct Rising Pune Supergiants.

-Aussies dominated the bidding war, with all-rounder Glenn Maxwell going to Kings XI Punjab for $1.51 million after recently returning to cricket from a short break due to mental health issues.
+Explosive allrounder Glenn Maxwell joined Kings XI Punjab for $1.51 million after recently returning to cricket from a short break due to mental health issues.

-The IPL auction is an annual event held before the start of each season where teams buy players who sign central contracts.
+In the annual IPL auction, held before the start of each season, teams buy players who sign central contracts.

 The players get around 75 percent of the auction price -- effectively their salary for the season -- while the rest goes to their national board.

-Other big foreign buys included South Africa bowler Chris Morris ($1.4m to Royal Challengers Bangalore), England's World Cup-winning skipper Eoin Morgan ($734,265 to Knight Riders) and Australia limited-overs captain Aaron Finch ($619,303 to Bangalore).

-But it was Cummins who initiated the biggest bidding war, with Bangalore and Delhi Capitals upping the ante before Kolkata swooped in to catch their former player, who has claimed 32 wickets in 25 IPL matches.
+Cummins initiated the biggest bidding war.
+Bangalore and Delhi Capitals both upped the ante before Kolkata swooped in for their former player, who has claimed 32 wickets in 25 IPL matches.

 "Absolutely pumped to be back on board ...
 Can't wait to get over there," Cummins said in a video message posted on Kolkata's official Twitter site.

-While best for a foreign player, the price paid for Cummins is still short of the 160 million rupees ($2.3 million) that Bangalore paid for Indian batsman Yuvraj Singh in 2015.
+While it was a best for a foreign player, the price paid for Cummins is still short of the 160 million rupees ($2.3 million) that Bangalore paid for Indian batsman Yuvraj Singh in 2015.

+Kolkata's new coach and former New Zealand skipper Brendon McCullum was elated to get "the best player of the auction", but insisted India's Dinesh Karthik will remain captain for the two-time champions.

+Other big foreign buys included South Africa bowler Chris Morris ($1.4m to Royal Challengers Bangalore), West Indies quick Sheldon Cottrell ($1.19m to Punjab) and Aussie quick Nathan Coulter-Nile ($1.12m to current champions Mumbai Indians).

+West Indies batsman Shimron Hetmyer ($1.08m to Delhi), England's World Cup-winning skipper Eoin Morgan ($734,265 to Knight Riders) and Australia limited-overs captain Aaron Finch ($619,303 to Bangalore) were other notable buys.

-Explosive hitter Maxwell made his presence felt as he improved from his base price set at 20 million rupees ($282,000) to re-unite with his former team.
+Maxwell improved from his base price set at 20 million rupees to re-unite with his former team.

 "He has the capacity to really blast through on a good day," Punjab chief executive Satish Menon said after the big buy.